Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

     -   create YOUR branch (remember [Step 4: Branch](https://edav.info/github.html#step-4-branch))
     -   **ensure** you have switched to the branch in RStudio (upper right corner in "Git" pane)
 -   now you are ready to **create your solution file**:
-    -   go into the project folder of the project you are working on
+    -   go into the project folder *of the target project you are working on*
-    -   create a new *R Notebook* (File \> New File \> ...) with name `youGithubName.Rmd`
+    -   create a new *R Markdown* (File \> New File \> ...) with name `youGithubName.Rmd`
+        -   use `output: md_document` in your header to produce a "normal" Markdown file
         -   your will program your solution within this file
-        -   on "Save", RStudio will automatically create an HTML output file for you
+        -   on "Save", RStudio will automatically create an `.md` output file for you
-            -   you can check it using Ctrl+Shift+K (or Cmd on Mac)
+            -   you can check it using Ctrl+Shift+K (or Cmd+Shift+K on Mac)
--   add the `yourGithubName.Rmd` file to `.gitignore` (to keep your solution local)
-    -   "Git" pane \> right-click on the file \> "Ignore" \> "Save"
 -   Commit and Push the following files
-    -   the changed `.gitignore` file
+    -   your R Markdown file `yourGithubName.Rmd`
-    -   your solution output file `yourGithubName.nb.html` (knit it, if not existing yet)
+    -   your solution output file `yourGithubName.md` (knit it, if not existing yet)

 #### Work on your solution and call for help